ImPavloh/VoiceIt/README.md

 2. Select a voice model from the dropdown list.

-3. Upload an audio file without noise, other voices, or background music.
+3. Upload an audio file.

 4. Click on the "Change voice" button to generate a new audio file with the modified voice.